binah-framework/core/README.md

-# Binah Core
+# Storm Core

-An attempt to formalize a core version of the binah library, which shows a statically typed API for manipulating DB tables with *data dependent* security policies of the form:
+An attempt to formalize a core version of the `storm` library, which shows a statically typed API for manipulating DB tables with *data dependent* security policies of the form:

 ```haskell